DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

 Adding custom tasks to your experiment
 --------------------------------------

 You can add tasks that only exist for your experiment without modifying the shared ``MultiTaskBattery`` package.
-The pattern is:

 1. Create a local module (e.g. ``my_tasks.py``) in your experiment folder that defines both a runtime ``Task`` subclass (e.g. ``MyTask``) and a matching ``TaskFile`` subclass with the ``File`` suffix (e.g. ``MyTaskFile``).
 2. Add a row for the task to a local ``task_table.tsv`` in the same folder (same columns as the framework's table: ``name``, ``task_class``, ``descriptive_name``, ``code``).